ʻAta

 ʻAta is a depopulated island in the far southern end of the Tonga archipelago, situated approximately 160 km south-southwest of Tongatapu.

 It is distinct from ʻAtā, an uninhabited, low coral island in the string of small atolls along the Piha passage along the north side of Tongatapu.
 An unrelated traditional chiefly title from Kolovai is "Ata".
 Although superficially spelled in similar ways, ʻAta means reflection in Tongan; Ata means dawn and is the title of a chief; and ʻAtā means more room or expanding.

 Geography

 Most of ʻAta's land is a high plateau 60 to 100 m above sea level, with steep cliffs and rocky beaches ringing the shoreline of the entire island.
 There are three minor peaks: two on the west side and one on the east side of the island, ranging in elevation from 180 m (eastern) to 307 and 309 m (western).
 It has a total land area of approximately 1.5 km2.
 Although it was apparently formed by volcanic action, no record of volcanic activity exists.
 The anchorage for ʻAta is on the west side of the island.

-There was only one settlement on ʻAta, named Kolomaile, meaning "Myrtle town", near the eastern hill.
+The settlement on ʻAta was near the eastern hill.
+It was named Kolomaile, meaning "Myrtle town."
 There were three sections of the village; the western section was Hihifo, and the other two were Auloto and Pea.